chrisjdavie/length_of_array/simple_scraper/README.md

 In addition to the above requirements, the tests require `parameterized` and `asynctest`.
 The tests are implemented using `unittest` and can be run using

 ` python3.7 -m unittest discover -v simple_scraper/`

+# Setup with Docker<a name="setup-with-docker"></a>

+After implementing this, I realised maybe not everyone would want to install `Python 3.7`, so I've provided a Dockerfile so you can run it in there.
+I don't necessarily recommend this if you're not familiar with docker - it can be a bit tricky.

+To build the docker image, run

+`docker build -f docker/Dockerfile.simple_scraper -t simple_scraper .`

+Running the image will run the tests

+`docker run simple_scraper`

+To use it with a bash shell, run

+`docker run -v $PWD/eg_vol_mount:/eg_vol_mount -ti simple_scraper bash`

+This mounts a folder `eg_vol_mount` in the present working directory to `/eg_vol_mount` in the docker image, allowing files to be mounted into the docker image so lists of URLs can be scraped.

+(there's also a `docker-compose.yml` if you prefer `docker-compose`)

 # Sites tested on

 The scraper seems to work on the sky sports website, the guardian and bbc sports.
 It doesn't work well on bbc news, seems to be due to image load being delayed through javascript.